 Unit heaters are marked with Heater Model Numbers, but heaters are ordered as and shipped in cartons marked with a corresponding heater Sales Package part number.
-See Table 5 for correlation between Heater Model Number and Sales Package part number.

 NOTE: The value in position 9 of the part number differs between the sales package part number (value is 1) and a bare heater model number (value is 0).